abinit/abinit/doc/mkdocs-tutorials/tddft.md

 The excitation energies are numbered according to increasing energies, in Ha as well as in eV.
-The total energy is also given (adding excitation energy to the the ground-state energy), and finally, the two major contributions to each of these excitations are mentioned (size of the contribution then identification).
+The total energy is also given (adding excitation energy to the ground-state energy), and finally, the two major contributions to each of these excitations are mentioned (size of the contribution then identification).

 It is seen that the first and second excitations are degenerate (numerical